dora-metrics/pelorus/docs/UpstreamSupport.md

 # Pelorus Upstream Support Statement

-The Pelorus engineering team will provide `best-effort` level support for Pelorus on the current and the most recent, previous versions of Openshift.
+The Pelorus engineering team provides `best-effort` level support for Pelorus on the current and the most recent, previous versions of Openshift.
 For example, if the latest released version of Openshift is `4.10`, the engineering team will accept [issues](https://github.com/konveyor/pelorus/issues) written for OpenShift `4.10` and `4.9`.

 * To file a bug, create a [Github issue](https://github.com/konveyor/pelorus/issues) with the label "kind/bug".